-- identifying individuals qualified to become Board members; - · recommending to our Board of Directors the persons to be nominated for election as directors and to each of the committees of our Board of Directors; - · monitoring issues and developments related to matters of corporate governance; and - · recommending to our Board of Directors, where appropriate, changes in corporate governance principles and practices.
+- identifying individuals qualified to become Board members; - recommending to our Board of Directors the persons to be nominated for election as directors and to each of the committees of our Board of Directors; - · monitoring issues and developments related to matters of corporate governance; and - · recommending to our Board of Directors, where appropriate, changes in corporate governance principles and practices.

-The members of our Nominating and Governance Committee have been Ms. Cloyd (Chair), Dr. Lathan and Ms. Wallen since January 20, 2022.
-Prior to that, the members of the Nominating and Governance Committee since our 2020 Annual Meeting of Stockholders held on December 29, 2020 were Ms. Cloyd (Chair) and Ms. Wallen.
+The members of our Nominating and Governance Committee are Ms. Cloyd (Chair), Dr. Lathan and Ms. Wallen.
 Our Board of Directors has determined that all members of our Nominating and Governance Committee are independent as defined under the Nasdaq Marketplace Rules.
-The Nominating and Governance Committee met two times and acted by unanimous written consent once during 2021.
+The Nominating and Governance Committee met three times during 2022.